LizaTalkachova/Apify-Home-Assignment/README.md

 We store records of the last 10 runs of *all* the actors until you delete them.
 The rest is stored for the number of days according to your pricing plan.
 You can always upgrade the plan [in your Apify Console account](https://console.apify.com/billing/limits).
 Read more about [storages](https://docs.apify.com/platform/storage/usage#data-retention) so you never lose the data.

-### Is it legal to scrape accomodation reviews data?
+### Is it legal to scrape accommodation reviews data?

 Our [travel domain scrapers](https://apify.com/store/categories/travel) are ethical and do not extract any private user data that users chose not to show publicly.
 In the result, you still can see such information as users' location or email as long as they allowed the data to be shown on Expedia or Hotels portals.

 Do not scrape personal data unless you have a legitimate reason for it.
-If you're unsure whether your reason is leitimate, we recommend you to consult lawyers.
-Read our blog post on [the legality of web scraping](https://blog.apify.com/is-web-scraping-legal/) and [ethical scrapting](https://blog.apify.com/what-is-ethical-web-scraping-and-how-do-you-do-it/) to learn more.
+If you're unsure whether your reason is legitimate, we recommend you to consult lawyers.
+Read our blog post on [the legality of web scraping](https://blog.apify.com/is-web-scraping-legal/) and [ethical scraping](https://blog.apify.com/what-is-ethical-web-scraping-and-how-do-you-do-it/) to learn more.

 ### Can I use Apify API to work with the Actor?